-NES Homework Regulations
+Homework Regulations

-- Homework will be related to the curriculum and based on the instructional focus of that day. - Reading (for pleasure or to follow-up a class assignment) will be emphasized. - Teachers provide clarity and exemplars (as needed) for assignments and use homework as a measure for monitoring a student's instructional progress, presetting new learning, and practicing previously taught information.
+- Homework will be related to the curriculum and based on the instructional focus of that day. - Reading (for pleasure or to follow-up a class assignment) will be emphasized. - Teachers provide clarity and examples (as needed) for assignments and use homework as a measure for monitoring a student's instructional progress.